saikat-says-cool/judgi/API_SUMMARY.md

     *   `onAIDocumentUpdate` callback in `CanvasEditorPage` handles these updates:
         *   `DOCUMENT_REPLACE`: Overwrites the entire `writingContent` with the AI's output.
         *   `DOCUMENT_WRITE`: Appends the AI's output to the existing `writingContent`.
-    *   AI-generated content is styled with a user-selected font family using **Tailwind CSS classes** (e.g., `font-inter`) instead of inline styles, for better consistency and maintainability.
     *   **Specific Loading Feedback**: During AI document updates, the `aiDocumentAction` state in `CanvasEditorPage` is passed to `CanvasAIAssistant`.
 This allows the AI assistant's chat interface to display specific messages like "JudgiAI is appending to document..." or "JudgiAI is replacing document content..." instead of a generic "JudgiAI is thinking...", providing clearer user feedback during the AI's operation.
 *   **Unsaved Changes**: The `CanvasEditorPage` tracks changes to `writingContent`, `aiChatHistory`, and `documentTitle` to warn users about unsaved work before navigating away.
 An auto-save mechanism is also implemented.
 *   **Export Functionality**: Documents can be exported as `.docx` or `.pdf` using `docx` and `jspdf` libraries, respectively.
 The HTML content is converted to plain text (via Markdown) for these exports.